mrmartineau/notes.zander.wtf-gatsby/notes/git.md

 Comparing the HEAD block to the common ancestor block will often reveal the nature of the target-branch changes, allowing a straight-forward resolution.

-For instance, breath easy if the common ancester block is empty:
+For instance, breathe easy if the common ancester block is empty:

 ```sh
 <<<<<<<< HEAD:path/to/file